mathildathompson/text_adv_app/project_to_do_list.md

 #Challenges

 * Complex model!
 Scene > Track > Scene and back again
 * User based permissions = Can only edit their own content.
+Only users who own the content can see it at all in draft status!
 * State based permissions = Two states, draft and published.
 Prevent editing published adventures, prevent viewing of draft adventures.
 * Menu bar highlighting being concise code!
+* Complex Views (editors and players share the same pages!)